-Another way to fish a spinnerbait is to make a fast retrieve, which is known as “burning”.
+Another way for spinnerbait fishing is to make a fast retrieve, which is known as burning.
 This will make the spinnerbait swim just below the surface and make a small wake from the blades.

-This is a great technique for when you see fish feeding on the surface, and it can lead to some exciting strikes.
+This is a great technique for when you see bass and pike feeding on the surface, and it can lead to some exciting strikes.

 Last, for a slower technique best reserved for when fish are staying near the bottom, you can “crawl” the lure along the bottom.
-We can see this as the opposite of burning because you’ll want to reel much slower so the spinnerbait will crawl along the bottom.
+Think of this as the opposite of burning because you’ll want to reel much slower so the spinnerbait will crawl along the bottom.